How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Sometimes you need to jumpstart the numbers.
 Buying subreddit subscribers gives your community the social proof it needs to attract organic growth.

 This is especially important because of Reddit psychology: people are significantly more likely to subscribe to a subreddit with 500 subscribers than one with 12.
-According to research from Cialdini's "Influence" framework, social proof is one of the most powerful drivers of human behavior.
-A subreddit that looks active attracts more activity.
+According to research from Cialdini's "Influence" framework, social proof is one of the most useful drivers of human behavior.

 Promote Outside Reddit